A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Empirical modeling of Gaia NSS model cascade

 \section{Empirical modeling of \emph{Gaia} NSS model cascade}

 With a binary population model in hand, the next step is to reproduce the modeling cascade described in \S \ref{sec:Gaia astrometric non-single star processing and catalog}.
-In this section, we describe how we estimate and implement the filters $\ruwe > 1.4$, $\varpi/\sigma_\varpi > 20,000 \textrm{ day}/P_{orb}$, and $a_0/\sigma_{a_0} > \max(5, \sqrt{P_{orb}/\textrm{days}})$.
-In addition, we also need a way to account for the fact that 1) \emph{Gaia} DR3 is based on only 34 months of data, 2) orbital solutions are ``lost" higher up in the model cascade when they are fit with an acceleration solution, and 3) orbital periods of 1 year are very difficult to distinguish from parallax.
-We describe the empirical filters we apply to account for these effects.
+In this section, we describe how we estimate and implement the filter that selects astrometric NSS candidates ($\ruwe > 1.4$), the effect of the acceleration models in the cascade, and the filters that select the accepted orbital solutions ($\varpi/\sigma_\varpi > 20,000 \textrm{ day}/P_{orb}$ and $a_0/\sigma_{a_0} > \max(5, 158/ \sqrt{P_{orb}/\textrm{days}})$).
+Our general framework is to estimate the quantities of interest analytically, then use the simulations of \cite{Kareem} to calibrate these estimates as a function of intrinsic orbital and binary parameters (e.g., period, ecccentricity, photocenter orbit size).